Physical therapy is a

 and out of bed.

+First, your therapist will try to reduce your pain and swelling.
 Your physical therapist also may use

 manual therapy, education, and techniques such as